JahsiasWhite/LFD2-workshop-collection-manager/README.md

-# Left 4 Dead 2 Mod Manager
+# Left 4 Dead 2 Workshop Collection Manager

-A comprehensive tool for organizing and managing Left 4 Dead 2 mod collections with an intuitive web interface.
+A tool for organizing and managing Left 4 Dead 2 mod collections with an intuitive web interface.

 ## Building